mgrebenets/mgrebenets.github.io/_posts/2015-02-01-bamboo-remote-agent.md

 If you change `localhost` to `127.0.0.1` the results will be the same, that's because Broker URI is part of Bamboo server configuration and has to be set manually.

-> This is where I have add a note that I'm trying this on the train with no internet connection, so basically my laptop is offline.
+> This is where I have to add a note that I'm trying this on the train with no internet connection, so basically my laptop is offline.
 I also have `HTTP_PROXY` environment variable set, so no wonder agent can't resolve Broker URI with an IP address (even after I unset `HTTP_PROXY` variable).

 Anyway, let's figure out what is that Broker URI and where it can be changed.
 For that open Bamboo server dashboard, navigate to Administration page and find "General configuration" menu on the left in "SYSTEM" category.